geudde/attic-chest/pages/02.season-1/05.meeting-05/14.eleanor/docs.md

 With the book in bone narine
 Felt my torments, I opine,
 Gudgeon to my Valentine.
-When among my Fathers swine
+When among my father’s swine
 Bleating sheep or lowring kine
 In some pasture I recline
 With my buxom Valentine